Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/2-comprehensions-map-lambdas.md

 print(list(doubles)) # outputs: [2, 4, 6, 8, 10]
 ```

 Python offers a rich assortment of data structures and language features for dealing with those data structures.
-But before you start slinging code, there is one more data structure you should learn about: NumPy arrays.
+Let's put some of these to work before diving into data-handling libraries.